bduman/serilog-enrichers-message-template/README.md

 ```
 Log.Logger = new LoggerConfiguration()
-    .Enrich.WithMessageTempate()
+    .Enrich.WithMessageTemplate()
     // ...other configuration...
     .CreateLogger();
 ```

-The WithMessageTempate() enricher will add a MessageTemplate property to produced events.
+The WithMessageTemplate() enricher will add a MessageTemplate property to produced events.

 ## What's message template ?